 In this Oracle tutorial, we will learn about the rowid datatype in the oracle database.
 Also, we will illustrate how to use it to create rowid columns for a table in oracle.

-Introduction to Oracle rowid Datatype
+Oracle rowid Datatype

 A ROWID is a combination of the file number, block number, and row number, which together identify the location of a row in the database.
 The file number and block number identify the database block that contains the row, and the row number identifies the row within that block.